 New Jersey Casino Parties has been providing successful fundraisers for over twenty five years to non-profits, community organizations, schools and charities.
-Unlike other companies, we are fully licensed to provide this service legally in the states of New Jersey, Pennsylvania, New York and Delaware. (see state regulations below)
+Unlike other companies, we are fully licensed to provide this service legally in the states of New Jersey, Pennsylvania, and New York. (see state regulations below)

 What is unique about this form of fundraising is the simple fact that your guests feel like they are getting something in return for their donation – a fun night of networking and socializing!
 People are much more willing to donate money to a cause when they feel they are getting something in return.

 “Your crew were very professional, helpful to a fault, and really gave me some great pointers for our event next year.
 I could not have been more pleased with your team or the help they gave!” –Brian H. Leinhauser, Cardinal John Foley Regional Catholic School

 Our events are not only fun for your intended audience, but we also take all the work out of it by offering complete turnkey services and assistance.
 We will customize your casino party based upon the amount of guests anticipated, any theme you have might have chosen and the venue you have selected for your event.
 Our clients continually remind us of how everythinsg runs so smoothly that they have been able to sit back and even enjoy their own event!

 A Casino Night Fundraiser is an event where guests experience the fun and excitement of playing in a real casino.
 Depending on state restrictions, the event features gaming tables much like the ones you would find in a real casino, as well as professional dealers to run the games.

 Guests make a donation to your organization for entry into the event and receive a set amount of chips good at any of the gaming tables.They can play for the duration of the event or when they run out of chips, where they can make another donation for additional chips (re-buys) depending on the event format and the host’s “house rules.”